-5.1 If attempts at personal resolution, facilitated conversation or mediation fail or any member of the community wishes to bypass informal procedures and file a formal complaint, the complainant shall notify the Director of Graduate Student Life in writing.
-The Director of Graduate Student Life & Development or designee will then convene a Hearing Panel from the members of the SCC.
-The Director of Graduate Student Life & Development will provide notice of the hearing and a statement of the allegations to the complainant and the respondent within 7 calendar days of receipt in writing of the complaint by the Director of Graduate Student Life & Development.
+5.1 If attempts at personal resolution, facilitated conversation or mediation fail or are inapplicable due to the nature of the alleged violation, and if any party involved wishes file a formal complaint, that complainant shall notify the Vice Provost for Student Affairs in writing.
+The Vice

+Provost for Student Affairs will then convene a Hearing Panel from the members of the SCC.
+The Vice Provost for Student Affairs will provide notice of the hearing and a statement of the allegations to the complainant and the respondent within 10 calendar days of receipt in writing of the complaint by the Vice Provost for Student Affairs.
+A primary hearing date will be scheduled along with a follow-up date, about seven days later.
+This follow-up date is to be used, should it be necessary, for the Hearing Panel to review additional evidence or witnesses if additional evidence or witnesses are requested by the Hearing Panel.